weedonandscott/evercas/README.rst

 Acknoledgements
 -------------------

-This software is based on HashFS, made by @dgilland with @x11x contirbutions, and inspired by parts of dud, by @kevin-hanselman.
+This software is based on HashFS, made by @dgilland with @x11x contrgibutions, and inspired by parts of dud, by @kevin-hanselman.